Closing Out 2024

 Five Tips to Overcome the Layoff Workload and Work Smarter

 According to layoffs.fyi over 142,000 U.S. employees lost their jobs so far in 2022 and it is climbing every day.
-Cnchbase News estimates that over 85,000 of them are in the U.S. tech sector as of today (the links are updated - click through for current estimates).
+Crunchbase News estimates that over 85,000 of them are in the U.S. tech sector as of today (the links are updated - click through for current estimates).
 This may be a first major downturn for some.
 For others of us we look at each other and say, “here we go again.”

 As the impacts of layoffs hit, typically the workload of those remaining increases.
 Many companies make efforts to prioritize, but as we saw from the whiplash of firing and hiring at Twitter (as a hyperbolic example), reality does not often match theory.
 Layoffs are often tied to reorgs and uncertainty.
 Flush off a full employment economy, “the great resignation” and summer of “quiet quitting,” it may feel like the idea of a balanced life was a blip.